 My friends, last week the basket for our common food chest was brought forward during the offering and it was empty.
 I'm sure that was an anomaly as I am aware that a few of you do, faithfully, bring items for our common food chest.
 Thank you for your offering.
 The problem is we can't afford to have the basket be empty.
 The welfare of our community needs us.
 There are so many hungry people on the north shore and we can be a part of the solution - we can be faithful in a little.

 The sharing of our wealth means so much to those who have so little.
 It is such good stewardship!
 It is a treasure to behold.
 And after all, the greatest treasure—our eternal salvation has already been purchased for us through Jesus’ death and resurrection.
 Knowing this, we can share all we have with our neighbours, even our very place and salvation, confident that God will continue to provide for our needs.

 So, I encourage each of us to bring a canned soup or stew for our common food chest.
 I know that if we each brought an item the basket would overflow!
 Wouldn't that be an amazing sight?!

 Let's challenge each other from now until Thanksgiving to bring an item each week for the common food chest.
 Let's make it happen!

 Thank you for your faithful stewardship in all you do.
 Thank you for being part of this community of faith.
 Many of you took my words about the importance of attendance to heart and for that I am really grateful.
 I know this community is important to you and you showed that by your presence and participation here.
 Thank you.

-See you with your can of soup or stew!
+See you on Sunday with your can of soup or stew!